PalPatel06/Live-Weather-App-with-API-/README.md

 Live Weather Dashboard

 This is a clean, modern, and responsive web application that provides real-time weather data for any city in the world.
-It utilizes the OpenWeatherMap API to fetch current weather conditions and a 5-day forecast.
+It utilizes the OpenWeatherMap API to fetch current weather conditions.

 Features

 Current Weather: Get up-to-the-minute data on temperature, "feels like" temperature, humidity, wind speed, and a general weather description (e.g., "Clear sky," "Light rain").

-5-Day Forecast: View a detailed forecast for the next five days, including high/low temperatures and weather conditions.

 City Search: Easily search for any city worldwide to get its weather information.